 Habitat for Humanity Home Builds

-The North Central MA Association of REALTORS is proud to have assisted Habitat for Humanity North Central on several home builds and several critical need repairs.
-Womens’ builds are our favorite volunteer opportunity as our REALTORS get to show their exceptional talents in working at the new builds.
+The North Central MA Association of REALTORS is proud to have assisted Habitat for Humanity North Central on several home builds and several critical repairs.
+Women’s builds are our favorite volunteer opportunity as our REALTORS get to show their exceptional talents in working at the new builds.
 The association assists with Habitat’s major fundraising events – Habitat for Humanity Building on Dreams Golf Tournament and Wine Tastings.

 Several things happen when a Habitat for Humanity home is built.
 The lives of families in need are changed forever.
 Families experience the pride and responsibility of home ownership.
 Volunteers and donors experience the pride and solidarity of accomplishing worthwhile goals.
 Neighborhoods are revitalized.
 Communities benefit from the new homeowners and an improved tax base.
-Children thrive as they live in secure, well built homes.
+Children thrive as they live in secure, well-built homes.

-The coverage are of Acton, Ashburnham, Ashby, Athol, Ayer, Berlin, Bolton, Boxboro, Clinton, Fitchburg, Gardner, Groton, Harvard, Hubbardston, Hudson, Lancaster, Leominster, Lunenburg, Littleton, Maynard, Pepperell, Phillipston, Princeton, Shirley, Sterling, Stow, Templeton, Townsend, Westminster, Winchendon is very similar to the cities and towns that the jurisdiction of theNorth Central MA Association of REALTORS.
+The coverage is Acton, Ashburnham, Ashby, Athol, Ayer, Berlin, Bolton, Boxboro, Clinton, Fitchburg, Gardner, Groton, Harvard, Hubbardston, Hudson, Lancaster, Leominster, Lunenburg, Littleton, Maynard, Pepperell, Phillipston, Princeton, Shirley, Sterling, Stow, Templeton, Townsend, Westminster, Winchendon is very similar to the cities and towns that the jurisdiction of theNorth Central MA Association of REALTORS.